Your Ready Position.

 Your goal at this point is to maintain a solid physical foundation.
 To project an image of confidence to the audience and to imbue yourself with confidence in point of fact.
 You begin to do this with your stance – solid and confident.

-Now here is the most important guidance for your Foundation “Ready” position.
+Now here is the most important guidance I can provide you for your Foundation “Ready” position.

 Stand as described, and place your left hand in your pants pocket, out of the way.
 This position should be your default position.
 Putting the hand in your pocket gets it out of the way and keeps you out of trouble.
 Moreover, it projects confidence.